Boreal Winter Survival Instructor Course

 Curriculum: Deep Knowledge Based On Experience

-On the BSE there is no room for spectators; each participant is expected to pull their own weight, figuratively and literally.
+In winter there is no room for spectators; each participant is expected to pull their own weight, figuratively and literally.
 Students will be given instruction, after which they’ll be expected to put it into action.
 Each day they learn more about living in the bush in the winter.
 We draw on:

 Bushcraft.
 The art of living in wild places with minimal gear, or life without infrastructure.
 Includes making fires, using axes, knives and saws, cooking over a brush fire, living out under the blue sky, etc. Become comfortable being part of the landscape.
 A subset of bushcraft is wilderness survival.
 Learn the skills needed to survive and live in the boreal forest during the winter.